-Effective Professional Learning Strategies
+Effective Professional Learning Strategies (That actually work)

 Every educator is familiar with professional learning — although historically, this has often meant workshops after school, expert-led seminars and going to conferences.
 In recent years, the focus has shifted away from putting in hours, and toward learning experiences that demonstrably improve teaching and learning.

 So what differentiates effective professional learning from that which isn’t?

 Supporting professional growth among your educators is a critical part of providing an outstanding educational experience to every student.
 But take a moment to reflect on professional development workshops you’ve been a part of throughout your career in education.
 Were they one-size-fits-all?
 Did they take place once in a blue moon?
 If these jog a memory, it’s likely the PD wasn’t very effective, and it probably didn’t make much of an impact in the classroom.

 Professional development requires more than one-stop workshops, classroom observations, or offering feedback forms.
 It must be intentional.
 The recipe for true growth begins with an individualized learning process — one that gives educators a voice and choice, identifies strengths and areas for improvement, and promotes a collaborative learning culture.

 In this piece, we’ll discuss the national landscape of professional development, best practices for an effective professional development program, resources for getting started, and more.

 “Every great student deserves a great teacher, not by chance, but by design.”